maskedforreview/gtdnews/online_appendix/3_validation_and_analysis.md

 where the similarity (weight) was at least 1.
 Otherwise, the data would have been much larger, and we don’t use this information.
-However, note that for the unsupervised validation method we do need to know the total number of news article to which each event has been compared, seperately for articles published before the event (\(N_{before}\)) and after the event (\(N_{after}\)).
+However, note that for the unsupervised validation method we do need to know the total number of news article to which each event has been compared, separately for articles published before the event (\(N_{before}\)) and after the event (\(N_{after}\)).
 These numbers can be obtained from the `from_meta` data, which has the column `from_n` (how many comparisons in